Krüger 60: Description

 In 1951, Peter van de Kamp and Sarah Lee Lippincott announced that component B is a flare star.
 It was given the variable star designation "DO Cephei".
 Flares lasting as long as one hour have been recorded.

-This system is orbiting through the Milky Way at a distance from the core that varies from 7–9 kpc with an orbital eccentricity of 0.126–0.130.
+This system is orbiting through the Milky Way at a distance from the core that varies from 7–9 kpc (23–29kly) with an orbital eccentricity of 0.126–0.130.
 The closest approach to the Sun will occur in about 88,600 years when this system will come within 1.95 pc.

-Considering the orbit of the members of Krüger 60, detecting an exoplanet through radial velocity could prove difficult, as its orbit would be inclined only 13 degrees from our point of view, and create 1/5th as strong a radial velocity signal as an exoplanet orbiting edge-on from the point of view of the Solar System.
+Considering the orbit of the members of Krüger 60, detecting an exoplanet through radial velocity could prove difficult, as its orbit would likely be inclined only 13 degrees from our point of view (like its stars), and create 1/5th as strong a radial velocity signal as an exoplanet orbiting edge-on from the point of view of the Solar System.

 Name

 In 1890 Adalbert Krueger published a part of the AGK catalogue with stars with declination between +55 and +65.
 He noted which stars appeared to be double.
 Sherburne Wesley Burnham (1894) observed 67 of these candidate double stars, among which number 60 from his list, which later was called Kruger 60 (star 13170 from the catalogue of Krueger).